-Pandora’s Box is a trio of hidden delights, combining music of the late medieval and renaissance periods with contemporary composition, improvisation, poetry and physical theatre.
+Pandora’s Box is a trio of hidden delights, combining music of the late medieval and renaissance periods with contemporary composition, improvisation, poetry and physical theater.
 Weaving a subtle tapestry of words and music, poetry of love and intrigue from the courts, pilgrim routes and cloisters of medieval and renaissance Europe to gritty modern sound worlds.
 Lift the lid and watch what flies out!

-Music from the Chatilly Codex, Hildegard Von Bingen, Ortiz, Monteverdi, Benjamin Britten, John Kenny, Torbjorn Hultmark, Scott Lygate, Peter Cowdrey, Rchel Stott, Susumo Yoshida and many anonymous fellow travellers – exploring the world of folk music encountered along the way, as folk music is a life proof of the past living in the present.
+Music from the Chatilly Codex, Hildegard Von Bingen, Ortiz, Monteverdi, Benjamin Britten, John Kenny, Torbjorn Hultmark, Scott Lygate, Peter Cowdrey, Rachel Stott, Susumo Yoshida and many anonymous fellow travelers – exploring the world of folk music encountered along the way, as folk music is a life proof of the past living in the present.
 Inspired by the legion of anonymous poets, and by Petrarch, Chaucer, Shakespeare, Brian Nisbet and many more.
 Since 2015 they have also developed a unique soprano, alto tenor & bass trombone quartet with Swedish virtuoso soprano trombone layer Torbjorn Hultmark.

 Pandora’s Box: Sample Programme:

 “When I do count the clock that tells the time…..”

 Fanfare for St. Edmundsbury Benjamin Britten 1913 – 1976

 Alle Psallite Anon 13th C

 Fanfare for “Adam” Francis Chagrin 1905 – 1972

 For three trombones